akirk/friends/README.md

 Let's look at an example:

 You want to connect with your friend Matt and send a friend request to his WordPress.
-He accepts the friend reuqest–the connection is established.
+He accepts the friend request–the connection is established.

 Actually you're now subscribed to his posts and he's now subscribed to your posts, so on your `/friends/` pages you'll both now see each others posts.